Trump chucks Clinton's impeachment playbook

 For much of Clinton’s impeachment hearings, his approval ratings were in the 60 percent range.
 They hit the highest point of his presidency at 73 percent approval following his impeachment trial in the Senate, according to Gallup.

 The divergent strategies are one factor that could explain the differing results, at least so far.
-Here are a few of the ways the Clinton and Trump response contrast:
+Here are a few of the ways that the Clinton and Trump responses contrast:

 How Trump’s impeachment proceedings compare to Nixon and Clinton’sNov.
 21, 201911:13